 “A phenomenon like self-transcending love does entitle us to make claims about the human mind.
 And this particular experience is so well attested and so readily achieved by those who devote themselves to specific [religious] practices or who even take the right drug that there is very little controversy that it exists.
 Facts of this kind must now be understood in a rational context.” – Sam Harris

 At the quantum level, the components of an organism seem bound together by a certain purpose: to continue its collective being.
 To sustain, in a delicate homeostatic balance, the trace flows of energy throughout its trillions of compartments.
 To maintain the flux and gradient of every molecular form across every lipid membrane in its assembly.
-To recreate, through four nitrogenous bases, the precise passing of electrons by every enzyme from conception to death.
+To recreate, from four nitrogenous bases, the precise passing of electrons by every enzyme from conception to death.
 What holds an organism together at the quantum level manifests itself, at the conscious level, as love—an alignment of emotions towards one purpose: to exist, together, forever.
 To continue our collective being.

 “A human being is a part of the whole, a part limited in time and space.
 He experiences himself, his thoughts and feelings, as something separated from the rest—a kind of optical delusion of his consciousness.
 This delusion is a prison, restricting us to our personal desires and to affection for a few persons nearest us.
 Our task must be to free ourselves from this prison by widening our circle of compassion to embrace all living creatures and the whole of nature in its beauty.” – Albert Einstein